barrysteyn/node-scrypt/Readme.md

 even if the password that is being hashed is the same.

 For those that are curious or paranoid, please look at how the kdf is both [produced](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/hash.c#L37-81) and [verified](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/hash.c#L83-122) (you are going to need some knowledge of the [C language](http://c.learncodethehardway.org/book/) for this).

-## Credits
+# Credits
 The scrypt library is Colin Percival's [scrypt](http://www.tarsnap.com/scrypt.html) project.

-The kdf and kdfVerify functions are very heavily influenced by the scrypt source code, with most functionality being copied from various placed within scrypt.

 Syed Beparey was instrumental in getting the Windows build working, with most of the Windows build based off the work done by Dinesh Shanbhag.